 How long can a HDB renovation last?

 According to HDB, renovation works for resale flats must be completed within 1 month from the granting of the renovation permit.
+This can be easily extended when needed.
 Upon completion, your ID will need to immediately inform the HDB branch managing your flat.

 Do I need approval for renovation?